rish-kun/news-analyser/README.md

 # News Analyser

 A modern Django-based web application that monitors and analyzes financial news sentiment in real time, connects stories to user-selected stocks, and provides actionable summaries with market impact scoring.
+Handles the news related to the Indian Stock market.

 ## Main Features